ObjectManagementGroup/mdsa-omg-spec/README.md

 3. Change directory in your local machine shell to your cloned repository.

-4. Execute `cd mdsa-tools; python setup.py install; cd ..` to install the needed tools.
+4. Execute `cd mdsa-tools; pip install -e .; cd ..` to install the needed tools as a one time action.

 5. Execute `make`.